TACC/Core-CMS/taccsite_cms/static/site_cms/css/src/_migrations/README.md

 These folders' styles are only to be imported by other stylesheets.

-Earlier CMS website versions may expect or rely on these styles.
+CMS websites that were migrated from earlier instances may need these styles.

 ## Rules